 Confession: Secretly, I didn’t mind my ovarian issues because it meant running sans period for over 5 years!
+I mean does PMS effect affect running performance?
+YES!!
+But maybe not the way you think.

 Yes, it’s horrible and awful that I went through some crazy kind of menopause at 30….